agulik/NodeExpressRedditClone/README.md

 # Reddit Clone

-This project is built using NodeJs + Express with a MySQL database.
+This project was built using NodeJs + Express with a MySQL database.

 The views are rendered using Pug.